mamadrabiie/onchain-options-analysis/README.md

 # Onchain Options Analysis

-This repository contains scripts and notebooks for an academic research, focused on the extraction, processing, and analysis of options trading data from both on-chain (specifically, Lyra V2) and off-chain (Deribit) sources.
+This repository contains scripts and notebooks for an academic research, focused on the extraction, processing, and analysis of options trading data from both on-chain (Derive - formerly Lyra V2) and off-chain (Deribit) sources.
 The primary objectives of this project include calculating implied volatility, analyzing put-call parity, and exploring a simple trading strategies through data-driven insights.
 This is part of academic research.

 ## Key Components